ganluannj/RSNA-Pneumonia-Detection/README.md

 <br /> where *lr* is the initial learning rete, *x* is the iteration number, and *n* is the total number of epochs.

-The learning rate is updated by cosine annealing: <br />

-.fit_generator : Should be used when either (1) the dataset is too large to fit into memory, (2) data augmentation needs to be applied, or (3) in any situation when it’s more convenient to yield training data in batches (i.e., using the flow_from_directory  function).